sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ### 3.1.6 Products Type

+    "products_t": {
+      "title": "List of product_ids",
+      "description": "Specifies a list of product_ids to give context to the parent item.", "type": "array",
+      "minItems": 1,
+      "uniqueItems": true,
+      "items": {
+        "$ref": "#/definitions/product_id_t"
+      }
+    },

 List of Product IDs (`product_ids`) specifies a list of `product_ids` to give context to the parent item.
 Value type is array with 1 or more unque items (set) of type Product ID (`product_id_t`)

 ### 3.1.7 Product Groups Type

+    "product_groups_t": {
+      "title": "List of product_group_ids",
+      "description": "Specifies a list of product_group_ids to give context to the parent item.", "type": "array",
+      "minItems": 1,
+      "uniqueItems": true,
+      "items": {
+        "$ref": "#/definitions/product_group_id_t"
+      }
+    },

 List of Product Group ID (`product_group_ids`) specifies a list of `product_group_ids` to give context to the parent item.
 Value type is array with 1 or more unque items (set) of type Product Group ID (`product_group_id_t`)

 ### 3.1.8 Product Group ID Type

+    "product_group_id_t": {
+      "title": "Reference token for product group instance", "description": "Token required to identify a group of products so that it can be referred to from other parts in the document.
+There is no predefined or required format for the product_group_id as long as it uniquely identifies a group in the context of the current document.", "type": "string",
+      "minLength": 1,
+      "examples": [
+        "CSAFGID-0001",
+        "CSAFGID-0002",
+        "CSAFGID-0020"
+      ]
+    },

 The Product Group ID Type (`product_group_id_t`) is a reference token for product group instances.
 Token required to identify a group of products so that it can be referred to from other parts in the document.
 There is no predefined or required format for the Product Group ID (`product_group_id`) as long as it uniquely identifies a group in the context of the current document.
 Value type is string with 1 or more characters.